Animal Model Rodent Shared Resource

 Faculty

-Dr. Patricia Foley, DVM is the Director of the Division of Comparative Medicine, the Director of Animal Model Shared Resources and Professor in the Department of Microbiology and Immunology.
+Dr. Patricia Foley, DVM is the Manager of the Animal Models Shared Resources on the DC campus, and also serves as Director of the Division of Comparative Medicine, and Professor in the Department of Microbiology and Immunology.
 Dr. Foley has 35 years of veterinary experience and almost 30 years’ experience working in biomedical research, including a variety of species and all major research disciplines.
 She has performed independent research and has been a collaborator on many projects with over 40 reviewed publications and several book chapters.

 Dr. Foley is responsible for ensuring that the AMSR provides superior service and technical support, that procedures used are the most scientifically relevant, and are continually refined to meet most current accepted practices.
 Dr. Foley is available to advise on experimental design, animal model selection and techniques, and providing animal budget estimates for grant proposals.